top of page

 • Include bonus materials - Even if you don’t use tiered pricing, you can still throw in a few free gifts to sweeten the deal.
 For example, include a companion worksheet or a link to an additional tutorial video with every course purchase.
 Or, include a list of all the supplies used during the course and the best places to buy them.
 Bonus items help you to delight your buyers and provide additional value.

-• Offer flexible payment options - With tools like Wix Payments, you can give customers multiple ways to purchase your course.
+• Offer flexible payment options - With tools like Wix Payments, you can give customers multiple ways to purchase your course and to pay online.
 We recommend offering Buy Now, Pay Later (BNPL) solutions like Paypal Credit, Affirm, or Afterpay that allow shoppers to spread out their costs over time.

 • Include some one-on-one time - Depending on how many courses you sell, consider offering a 15- to 30-minute coaching or support call to help answer questions or to make yourself more accessible to your students.
 Aspiring artists may appreciate the opportunity to speak with you directly.